A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 The minimum number of participants in a general partnership is two, the maximum number is any.
 If one participant remains in the partnership, then it is either reorganized into a business company or liquidated.

-- the procedure for creating a partnership;
+– procedure for creating a partnership;

 – the procedure for the withdrawal of founders from its composition;

-- the size and composition of the share capital.
-The organization of a full partnership implies a high degree of trust of its participants in each other and is based on the principles of full and joint liability.
-Participants have to answer for all the obligations of the enterprise not only with the property of the partnership, but also with their personal property.
+– the size and composition of the share capital.
+The organization of a general partnership presupposes a high degree of trust of its participants in each other and is based on the principles of full and joint liability.
+Participants have to answer for all obligations of the enterprise not only with the property of the partnership, but also with their personal property.
 The profit received by the partnership at the end of the financial year is divided among the participants in accordance with contributions to the share capital.

-- the conduct of the affairs of the partnership is carried out by one of the participants on the basis of instructions from other partners; the rest can make any transactions on behalf of the partnership only on the basis of the power of attorney of the “managing” participant.
+– the management of the affairs of the partnership is carried out by one of the participants on the basis of instructions from other partners; the rest can make any transactions on behalf of the partnership only on the basis of the power of attorney of the “managing” participant.

-Benefits of this form:
+Advantages of this form:

 Flaws:

-- Lack of tax incentives.
+– lack of tax benefits.

 A general partnership is an association of entrepreneurs on an economic basis to engage in joint financial and commercial activities within the framework of existing legislation.

-Founders and founding documents
+Founders and constituent documents

 • name of the organization being created;